joas8211/payload-tenancy/README.md

 tenant.
 Each tenant can have multiple users.
 In this case tenants are also hierarchical, so tenants can also include other tenants.

+## DEPRECATION NOTICE

+Payload Tenancy will not be maintained anymore by Jesse Sivonen (@joas8211) and the repository will be made read-only.
+This plugin targets Payload 2 which also doesn't seem to receive updates anymore.
+There seems to be now an official multi-tenant plugin for Payload 3, which I will suggest you to check out instead.

 ## Table of contents

 - [Features](#features)